-STEP 3: If the dollar value of the coverage you are requesting meets the requirement, you choose whether you want to take your appeal further.
+Step 3: If the dollar value of the coverage you are requesting meets the requirement, you choose whether you want to take your appeal further.

-- □ There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - □ If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
+- □ There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+See Section 10 of this chapter for more information. - □ If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
 If you decide to make a third appeal, the details on how to do this are in the written notice you got after your second appeal. - The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+Section 10 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon
+SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon